 If I were ever to take a job far from my current field in a community and state far from where I currently live, it would be at the Bemidji Woolen Mills in Bemidji Minnesota.

 Located in northern Minnesota where the record low temperature was 50° below zero (F), Bemidji otherwise is an adorable little community near the headwaters of the Mississippi.
-In the summer months (when we were there), bicyclers ride the 17 mile path around beautiful Lake Bemidji, which is filled with kayakers and fishing boats.
-Tourists pose for goofy pictures with Paul Bunyan and Babe the Blue Ox and children play in city parks exploding in colorful flowers.
+In the summer months (when we were there), people on bicycles ride the 17 mile path around beautiful Lake Bemidji, which is filled with kayakers and fishing boats.
+Tourists pose for goofy pictures with Paul Bunyan and Babe the Blue Ox.
+Children play in city parks exploding in colorful flowers.

 A Family Run Business in Bemidji